Morgan Robertson

 Morgan Andrew Robertson (September 30, 1861 - March 24, 1915) was an American author of short stories and novels, and the self-proclaimed inventor of the periscope.
+Robertson is best known for his 1898 novel Futility, famous for the similarities of its plot with the real-life sinking of the ocean liner RMS Titanic 14 years later.

 Early life

 Robertson was the son of Andrew Robertson, a ship captain on the Great Lakes, and Amelia (née Glassford) Robertson.

 Career

-Morgan went to sea as a cabin boy and was in the merchant service from 1876 to 1899, during which time he was promoted eventually to first mate.
+Morgan went to sea as a cabin boy and was in the merchant service from 1877 to 1886, during which time he was promoted eventually to first mate.
 Tired of life at sea, he studied jewelry-making at Cooper Union in New York City and worked for 10 years as a diamond setter.
 When that work began to impair his vision, he began writing sea stories, his work being published in such popular magazines as McClure's and the Saturday Evening Post.
 Robertson never made much money from his writing, a circumstance that distressed him greatly.
 Nevertheless, beginning with the early 1890s his main source of income was as a writer and he enjoyed the company of other bohemian-style artists and writers in New York.